cmur2/openvpn-status-web/README.md

 ### Init scripts

-The [Debian 6 init.d script](init.d/debian-6-openvpn-status-web) assumes that openvpn-status-web is installed into the system ruby (no RVM support) and the config.yaml is at /opt/openvpn-status-web/config.yaml.
+The [Debian 6 init.d script](init.d/debian-6-openvpn-status-web) assumes that openvpn-status-web is installed into the system ruby (no RVM support) and the config.yaml is at `/opt/openvpn-status-web/config.yaml`.
 Modify to your needs.

 ## License

-openvpn-statsu-web is licensed under the Apache License, Version 2.0.
+openvpn-status-web is licensed under the Apache License, Version 2.0.
 See LICENSE for more information.